Rufus For Real

 Can I prep anything ahead of time?

-• Creamy Seafood Chowder — rich, creamy, and packed with coastal flavor for the ultimate comfort bowl.
+• Creamy Seafood Chowder: Rich, cozy, and loaded with flavor for a comforting bowl.

 Who’s Stirring the Pot?